An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition

 Overall, ASR results demonstrate that monotonic transducer models, such as CTC-T or MonoRNN-T, perform as well as or better than RNN-T-based models thanks to the training strategies.
 This is contrary to prior studies where MonoRNN-T was generally found to perform somewhat worse.

-State-of-the-art transducer model results for streaming as well as non-streaming ASR are reported for the LibriSpeech data set, and we provide evidence for the usability of monotonic transducers for ASR systems at production scale.
+State-of-the-art transducer model results for streaming ASR are reported for the LibriSpeech data set, and we provide evidence for the usability of monotonic transducers for ASR systems at production scale.
 This opens the door to more simplified FST-based decoders.
 An analysis of improved emission delays for streaming ASR remains to future work.